-If you have created a table in Excel (Insert- Tables-Table or CTRL+ T) you may want to number the rows in it instead of relying on the rows numbers in Excel on the left of the screen, which may not always correspond to where your table is on your worksheet.
+You may want to number the rows within the table itself instead of relying on the rows numbers in Excel on the left of the screen, which may not always correspond to where your table is on your worksheet.

 This allows the table to be placed anywhere on the worksheet and your rows numbers will always be correct even if the table is filtered, sorted, rows are added or deleted.